Croaket History, Family Crest & Coats of Arms

 Spelling variations are a very common occurrence in records of early Scottish names.
 They result from the repeated and inaccurate translations that many names went through in the course of various English occupations of Scotland.
 Croaket has been spelled Crockatt, Crocket, Crockett and others.

 Early Notables of the Croaket family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Croaket Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Croaket Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Croaket family to Ireland

 Some of the Croaket family moved to Ireland, but this topic is not covered in this excerpt.